Venkateswarlu-Vaddineni/docs/_posts/2025-04-05-introduction-to-git.md

 author_profile: false
 ---

+## 🧠 Git Basics – Just What You Must Know

+Let's walk through Git using a simple real-world scenario:
+> Imagine you're writing a small program and want to track your changes efficiently, experiment safely, and roll back when needed.
+Git helps you do all of that, locally, without any remote server.

 ### 📌 What is Git?
 Git is a **free and open-source distributed version control system**, created by **Linus Torvalds** in 2005 to manage the Linux kernel codebase.
 It lets you track changes, collaborate efficiently, and experiment without fear of breaking things.